peterzimon/docs-api/handlebars-themes/helpers/blog.md

 title: "@blog"
 date: "2018-10-01"
 meta_title: "Handlebars Theme Helpers: @blog"
-meta_description: "The @blog property provides access to global data properties, which are available anywhere in your Ghost theme.
+meta_description: "How to access global data properties with @blog in your Ghost theme.
 Read more 👉"
 keywords:
     - api
     - handlebars